rsonger/software-engineering-lab/_posts/2024-06-05-geometry_and_material.md

     def render(self, scene, camera):
         """Render the given scene as viewed through the given camera.""" if not isinstance(scene, Scene):
-            raise Exception("The given scene must be an instance of Scene.") if not isinstance(camera, Camera):
+            raise ValueError("The given scene must be an instance of Scene.") if not isinstance(camera, Camera):
-            raise Exception("The given camera must be an instance of Camera.")
+            raise ValueError("The given camera must be an instance of Camera.")

         # clear buffers
         GL.glClear(GL.GL_COLOR_BUFFER_BIT | GL.GL_DEPTH_BUFFER_BIT)

-        # update camera view
-        camera.update_view_matrix()

         # draw all the viewable meshes
         for mesh in scene.descendant_list: